ZipRecruiter vs Monster: Price, Features & What’s Best

 Filters | 4 | 6+ |

-Takeaway: Both have strong resume search capabilities, but Monster offers more value for money.
+Takeaway: Both have strong resume search capabilities, but Monster offers more value for the money.

 Monster has an extensive resume database, which you can access with its SearchMonster tool to help you find and view candidates proactively.
-Unlike ZipRecruiter, you can conduct resume searches with any plan.
-It offers more than half a dozen search parameters, with the ability to make them a requirement or a preference.
+With its Standard and Premium plans, you can use its more than half a dozen search parameters, with the ability to make them a requirement or a preference.
 Monster also learns your preferences so that you’ll get alerted when a new resume shows up that meets your needs.

 SearchMonster ranks and scores candidates based on your specific criteria, so you’ll always see the best matches first.
 Monster stands out in that it lets you organize saved resumes into folders for future examination, and you can set up to five resumes side-by-side for comparison.

-You can also search ZipRecruiter’s resume database of more than 30 million but it has fewer filters than Monster to narrow down your results.
-From the search results, you can rate resumes with a thumbs up or thumbs down, and ZipRecruiter’s AI learns your preferences to help you find suitable candidates in the future.
+Although you can also search ZipRecruiter’s resume database of more than 30 million, it has fewer filters than Monster to narrow down your results.
+From the search results, you can rate resumes with a thumbs-up or thumbs-down, and ZipRecruiter’s AI learns your preferences to help you find suitable candidates in the future.
 You may also save your searches and set alerts for daily or weekly.

 ATS Integrations | 45 | API |